bareos/bareos/docs/manuals/source/TasksAndConcepts/TransportEncryption.rst

    openssl ciphers -tls1_2 -psk -s

-Adding `-v` option will give you a output list in column mode.
+Adding `-v` option will give you an output list in column mode.

 Example of column output excluding SSLv3 and SHA1.